LucasDelfino92/morrowindsharp/modlist.md

   - Clean with TESTool and tes3cmd.

 ## DIALOGUE

+For a dialogue mod to be included in this list, it must address a considerable problem with the game's existing dialogue.
+As it is, the most noticeable issue with Morrowind's dialogue is the repetition of the "No Lore" greetings.

 - [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris: replaces the three standard No Lore greetings with over sixty new ones.